Elevating Work Platform Course (BL, SL & VL)

 - Operation of boom lifts (under 11m capacity), scissor lifts and vertical lifts

 Section 21 of the Occupational Health and Safety Act 2004 (Vic.) requires that employers provide an adequate level of information, instruction, training and supervision to employees to enable them to work safely.

 The Elevating Work Platform Association of Australia states, “The EWPA Duty of care ‘Yellow Card’ is a nationally recognised industry training program developed by the EWPA in consultation with members and industry.
 The intention of this program is to assist operators, employers, equipment owners and manufactures in complying with the OH&S regulation.
 The Yellow Card provides the holder with evidence of training in a particular type of EWP where no licence exists.
 The Yellow Card provides evidence that the operators of specific types of EWPs have been trained in the safe use of the work platform.
 The supplier, employer and user all have documentary evidence that the required ‘duty of care’ has been met or exceeded.”

-Note that WorkSafe Victoria requires that operators of boom-type EWP’s hold a valid Licence to Perform High Risk Work (WP Class).
+Note that WorkSafe Victoria requires that operators of boom-type EWP’s over 11m capacity hold a valid Licence to Perform High Risk Work (WP Class).
 This course does not satisfy this requirement.

 Language, Literacy and Numeracy Requirements

 For the Elevating Work Platform Course, trainees must have adequate English language skills to safely complete tasks relating to EWP use, such as being able to:

 - Read and understand elevating work platform specifications